 Cider Making: About the Day

-Finish off the day with ready to make your own cider at home.
+Finish off the day with ready-to-make-your-own cider at home.
 You will leave the day with up to 15 litres of your freshly pressed apple juice ready to ferment at home.
 With full instructions and guidance on the fermenting process.
-This course promises to be a fun day out as well as a great learning experience, starting you on your path to successful cider making at home.
+This course promises to be a fun day out as well as a great learning experience, starting you on your path to successful cider-making at home.

-If you want to bring your own apples from your apple tree or orchard at home they can be added to the apples collected from Brogdale.
-Then blended into the cider mix to take home with you.
+If you want to bring your apples from your apple tree or orchard at home they can be added to the apples collected from Brogdale.
+Then blended it into the cider mix to take home with you.

 About the Instructor

 Michael White was born and raised in the country and loved it so much that he stayed to build a self-

 ‘Michael was exceptional – friendly, engaging, informative, and extremely knowledgeable.
 He had a great connection with the group, answered any questions clearly, and a passion for his subject that was easily conveyed to those who had some knowledge and none (most of us).
 Highly recommended thoroughly enjoyed, thank you.’